vamshik113/ota-dfu-python/README.md

 Use the `gen_dat` application (you need to compile it with `gcc gen_dat.c -o gen_dat` on first run) to generate a `.dat` file from your `.bin` file.
 Example:

     ./gen_dat application.bin application.dat

-Note: The `gen_dat` utility expects a `.bin` file input, so you'll get CRC errors during DFU using a `.dat` file generated from a `.hex` file.
+Note: The `gen_dat` utility expects a `.bin` file input, so you'll get Cyclic Redundancy Check (CRC) errors during DFU using a `.dat` file generated from a `.hex` file.

-An alternative is to use `nrfutil` from Nordic Semi, but I've found this method to be easier.
+An alternative is to use `nrfutil` from Nordic Semiconductor, but I've found this method to be easier.
 You may need to edit the `gen_dat` source to fit your specific application.

 ### Secure bootloader